 Description of BOEING 767-300F

-You want to rent a Boeing 767-300F?
-You are on the right page.
+Are you looking to rent a Boeing 767-300F?
+You are in the right place.

-Its air-conditioning system enables it to transfer animals as well as perishable goods.
+Its air-conditioning system allows it to transfer animals as well as perishable goods.

 Boeing decided to build this cargo aircraft following an order from UPS Airlines in 1993.
-In 2011, FedEx Express orders many copies to replace its DC-10.
+In 2011, FedEx Express ordered a large number of these aircraft to replace their DC-10s.
 In 2008, a similar model, the 767-300 BCF (Boeing Converted Freighter) flew from Singapore.
 The Singapore-based company ST Engineering had converted an old airliner to the 767-300 BCF, with some modifications.
 This BCF aircraft joined the fleet of All Nippon Airways, the launch customer of this conversion program.

 Israel Aerospace Industries and Wagner Aeronautical then decided to launch programmes to convert passenger aircraft into cargo aircraft.
 By July 2019, nearly 250 copies of the 767-300F and 767-300 BCF versions were in use.
 As of March 2020, 50 orders for Boeing 767-300F are awaiting delivery.